-Tuesday 23 April 2024
+Tuesday, 23 April 2024

 Essaouira - a walking tour

-After a slow breakfast of crepes and other French influence sweet things (excuse? less likely to upset the tum), we set off on a walking tour of Essaouira with our local guide Rashid.
+After a slow breakfast of crepes and other French influence sweet things (excuse? ... less likely to upset the tum), we set off on a walking tour of Essaouira with our local guide Rashid.
 What a delightful guide, so full of knowledge, a great sense of humour and excellent use of the English language.

-Formerly the old Portuguese city of Mogador, Essaouira has a port that has played an impotant part in the history of Morocco.
+Formerly the old Portuguese city of Mogador, Essaouira has a port that has played an important part in the history of Morocco.
 First stop was the port.
 The fishing boats hadn't been out last night so it was quieter than expected but still we got the quintessential fishing boat photos and saw some of the interesting catches.
 The blue colouring is very much associated with Essaouira, the tradition stemming from the fact that they almost always have blue skies here.

 The Bab El-Marsa door was built in 1776 to link the city with the port.
 The symbolism on the front gives a clear indication that what we are constantly hearing is, and was always the case, Morocco is a country that honours and respects all faiths and people.
-The shell of St. James the Great, the crescent moons of Islam, the Star of David in the large roses represent the Muslim, Christian and Jewish people.
+The shell of St. James the Great, the crescent moons of Islam, the Star of David in the large roses represent the Christian, Muslim and Jewish people.

-In through the gate and on to Moulay El-Hassan square.
+In through the gate and on to Moulay El-Hassan Square.

-The Medina is the Old City and the Medina of Essaouira has been World Heritage listed since 2001.
+The Medina is the Old City, and the Medina of Essaouira has been World Heritage listed since 2001.
 It is considered an exceptional example of an 18th century fortified town.

 The Riad Bayt Dakira is a museum and cultural centre that shows the history of the Moroccan Jewish community in Essaouira and it plays an important role in the preservation of the Moroccan Jewish memory.